rse/astq/README.md

   Register one or more custom tree access adapter(s) to support arbitrary AST-style data structures.
 The `ASTQAdapter` has to conform to a particular duck-typed interface.
 See below for more information.
-  By default ASTq has built-in adapters for ASTy, XML DOM, Parse5, Cheerio, JSON and Mozilla AST.
+  By default ASTq has built-in adapters for ASTy, XML DOM, Parse5, Cheerio, UniST, JSON and Mozilla AST.
   All those "taste" the node passed to `ASTQ#query` and hence are auto-selected.
   Calling `adapter()` causes these to be replaced with a single custom adapter.
   Its "tasting" can be disabled with option `force` set to `true`.